MohammedNasserAhmed/Palestine-Israel-Conflict/README.md

 ## :rocket: Methodology ##

+The methodology used in this project involved several steps to ensure that the data was properly analyzed and visualized.
+First, we used the Pandas library to read the CSV file containing the dataset.
+Pandas is a powerful library that allows for the effective inspection of data.
+We created numerous classes and methods to load, inspect, do statistical analysis, and show the dataset.
+We also used CSS styles to show the dataset in pretty tables.

-To analyze the data, we first cleaned and preprocessed it to ensure that it was in a format suitable for analysis.
-We then used Python libraries such as Seaborn, Matplotlib, Bokeh, and Plotly to create various types of visualizations, including heatmaps, bars, stacked bars, pie charts, histograms, and more.
+Next, we preprocessed the data to ensure that it was in a format suitable for analysis.
+We created methods to detect missing and incorrect values and resolved them.
+After preprocessing, we used Python libraries such as Seaborn, Matplotlib, Bokeh, and Plotly to create various types of visualizations, including heatmaps, bars, stacked bars, pie charts, histograms, and more.
+These libraries offer different features and strengths that make them suitable for different types of visualizations.
+For example, Seaborn is a Python plotting library built on top of Matplotlib that provides a higher-level API, making it easier to create more complex visualizations with less code.
+Bokeh and Plotly, on the other hand, are both open-source libraries that allow users to create interactive and dynamic visualizations

+Finally, we analyzed the data to gain insights into the conflict and its impact on human lives.
+We calculated summary statistics such as mean, median, and skewness using Pandas.
+We also used groupby method to calculate statistics for each category in a column

+In summary, the methodology used in this project involved several steps, including data preprocessing, visualization, and analysis.
+We used Python libraries such as Pandas, Seaborn, Matplotlib, Bokeh, and Plotly to effectively analyze and visualize the data.

 ## :white_check_mark: Visualizations ##